exoscale/ex/README.md

   formated ex-infos
   `(d/error-deferred ::foo) vs (d/error-deferred (ex-info ".." {...}))`

-* Do not leak data that is meant to emutate a usage context (cloudstack error codes, http status codes).
-That should be handled by a middleware at the edges.
+* Do not leak data that is meant to emulate a usage context (cloudstack error codes, http status codes).
+That should be handled by a middleware at the edge.

-## Usages examples
+## Usage examples

 Some real life examples of usage for this: